Have you ever flown on another airline despite buying your ticket on a different airline? Welcome to the world of codeshares and alliances.

 However, your trip tickets aren’t adversely affected by the switcheroo at the gate.
 Rather, sometimes this can be a good thing.
 Hacker fares are constructed by looking for opportunities where one can leverage a lower price point for better service.

-For example, United might offer flights to Tokyo for $450 to compete with American Airlines, but the flight is actually operated by ANA, an excellent Japanese airline.
+For example, United Airlines might offer flights to Tokyo for $450 to compete with American Airlines, but the flight is actually operated by ANA, an excellent Japanese airline.
 Using search sites to find the information in advance can be helpful to determine which flights are codeshared and which are not.
+Major airline alliances offer connecting partners the chance to seamlessly use other member airlines’ planes and flights.
+For example, Virgin Atlantic, Delta Air Lines, and Air France allow passengers to earn miles, book tickets, and recognize elite status across alliances, SkyTeam in this example.

 Why Do Airlines Do This?